How to perform a clash detection with BIMcollab ZOOM

 Define a set of components which will be used as your target set the same way as with the source set.

-Determine if you want to check for Clashes, Duplicates or both
+Determine if you want to check for Clashes, Duplicates, distances, or all

-Define if the clash result may contain clashes of which the clashing elements are found within the same model, system or component.
+Determine whether the clash result includes conflicts where the clashing elements are within the same model, system, or component.

-Provide the clash rule with a clear description so it's purpose is easily identifiable
+Provide the rule with a clear description so it's purpose is easily identifiable

-7. Click OK to save the clash rule
+7. Click OK to save the conflict rule

 Grouping